-In general, solving a non-cooperative game can concern distinct goals: \textit{i}) For the unbiased observer, to examine the behaviour of rational agents from a local to a global scale; \textit{ii}) for the game designer, to actuate the self-interested players towards system-wide objectives; and \textit{iii}) for the player, to determine locally optimal and robust policies in competitive environments.
-Regardless, computing a Nash equilibrium (NE) solution is a notoriously difficult task \cite{Daskalakis2009}.
-Algorithmic game theory thus emerges as the field concerned with designing procedures to bridge this computational gap \cite{Nisan2011}.
-An important class of algorithms are those which place to the players the task of converging towards a non-cooperative equilibrium: These include best-response dynamics (BRD, \cite{Shamma2005, Hofbauer2006, Marden2009, Cortes2014, Grammatico2017, Swenson2018}) and no-regret learning (NRL, \cite{Jafari2001, Cesa-Bianchi2006, Gordon2008, Hartline2015, Celli2020}).
-Recently, online feedback optimisation has also been employed for equilibrium seeking problems \cite{Belgioioso2022}.
-In general, these are fixed-point iteration methods centred on players updating their strategies, simultaneously and independently, using only the information available to them.
+In general, solving a noncooperative game has distinct goals: \textit{i)} For the agents, to design efficient and robust policies in competitive environments; \textit{ii)} for the game designer, to examine (and potentially control) the local and global behaviour of rational agents.
+Regardless, obtaining a Nash equilibrium (NE) is a notoriously difficult task \cite{Daskalakis2009}.
+Algorithmic game theory thus emerges as the field concerned with designing methods to bridge this computational gap \cite{Nisan2011}.
+An important class of algorithms, denoted \textit{equilibrium-seeking} methods, places the task of searching for an equilibrium on the players: These include best-response dynamics (BRD, \cite{Cortes2014, Grammatico2017, Swenson2018}), no-regret learning (NRL, \cite{Cesa-Bianchi2006, Gordon2008, Celli2020}), and operator-splitting \cite{Yi2019,Belgioioso2022a} methods.
+Broadly, these are fixed-point methods designed for (repeated) static games centred on the idea of players improving their strategies using only the information available to them.
+Aside from enabling the computation of Nash equilibria, these routines have the advantage of mimicking how noncooperative players would learn their policies in reality.
 In particular, best-response dynamics stands out as a simple, yet fundamental, model of policy learning for uncoordinated but communicating players.
-These algorithms have become important tools in economics and engineering, with applications including the design and control of networked systems \cite{Scutari2006, Saad2012, Maghsudi2015}, robotics \cite{Fisac2019, Spica2020}, and resource management \cite{Chen2010, Braverman2018, Aussel2020}.
+This method has become an important tool in economics and engineering, with applications in networked systems \cite{Saad2012, Maghsudi2015}, robotics \cite{Wang2019, Fisac2019, Spica2020}, and resource management \cite{Braverman2018, Aussel2020}.